jcnelson/poxl/citycoin-prd.md

 **Smart Contract**

-- the operations of mining and Stacking will be provided by the [CityCoin contract](./contracts/citycoin.clar)
+- the operations of mining and Stacking will be provided by a set of CityCoin contracts
+  - `citycoin-core`: a contract that handles mining functions, Stacking functions, and data storage
+  - `citycoin-token`: a contract that contains the token information, adhering to SIP-010
+  - `citycoin-vrf`: a contract that reads the on-chain VRF and returns a random value based on block height
+  - `citycoin-auth`: a contract that enables multisig-type transactions for sensitive functions
+- the `citycoin-vrf` contract will be used for all CityCoins
-- one copy of the contract code above will be created for each CityCoin, and published to mainnet
+- the remaining contracts will be created for each CityCoin, and published to mainnet on the Stacks blockchain
-- the contract will be programmed using the [Clarity](https://clarity-lang.org) smart contract language
+- the contracts are programmed using the [Clarity](https://clarity-lang.org) smart contract language

 **Integrations**